gravitational/teleport/docs/5.0/application-access.md

 `https://[cluster-url]:3080/web/cluster/[cluster-name]/apps`

+## Logging out of Applications

 ## Integrating with JWTs

 ### Introduction to JWTs
-JSON Web Token (JWT) is an open standard that defines a secure way to transfer information bewteen parties as a JSON Object.
+JSON Web Token (JWT) is an open standard that defines a secure way to transfer information between parties as a JSON Object.

 For a in-depth explanation please visit [https://jwt.io/introduction/](https://jwt.io/introduction/)